N3VEM/OpenShack/README.md

 This repository (N3VEM/OpenShack) will serve as the repository for non-software design and documentation.
 Related repositories (N3VEM/OpenShack-XXXX) will be created as needed for specific software packages, either individually, or in groups, as required, to make it easier to sync different repositories to different locations and different peices of equipment as needed.

+N3VEM/OpenShack : This Repository
+N3VEM/OpenShack-AutomationWeb : Repository for html/php code for UI, python scripts for sensor data to be displayed in that interface, etc.